ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 1\\x_1\\x_2\\\vdots\\x_n\\\end{bmatrix}
 $$

-This equivalent formulation is convenient both notationally, since now our function is more simply expressed as $f(x) = W^T X$, and conceptually, since we can now think of the bias as just another weight, and therefore just one more parameter that needs to be optimized.
+This equivalent formulation is convenient both notationally, since now our function is more simply expressed as $f(x) = W^\top X$, and conceptually, since we can now think of the bias as just another weight, and therefore just one more parameter that needs to be optimized.

 Adding many more dimensions may seem at first to complicate our problem horribly, but it turns out that the formulation of the problem remains exactly the same in 2, 3, or any number of dimensions.
 Although it is impossible for us to draw it now, there exists a loss function which appears like a bowl in some number of dimensions -- a hyper-bowl!
 And as before, our goal is to find the lowest part of that bowl, objectively the smallest value that the loss function can have with respect to some parameter selection and dataset.